-1.4.
-Emission Control Overview
+1.4 Emission Control Overview

-The emission controls for the steam generator include the use of a North American Low- NO_x burner and Flue-Gas Recirculation (FGR).
+The emission controls for the steam generator include the use of a North American Low- $NO_x$ burner and Flue-Gas Recirculation (FGR).
 The FGR system is installed external to the burner on the steam generator.
 The combustion air and the flue gas enter the burner at the discharge of the blower.

-1.5.
-Offsets/Emission Reduction Credit Overview
+1.5 Offsets/Emission Reduction Credit Overview

-The Pacific Coast Energy Company - Orcutt Hill stationary source triggers offsets for NO_x and ROC emissions.
+The Pacific Coast Energy Company - Orcutt Hill and Casmalia Oil Fields Stationary Source triggers offsets for $NO_x$ and ROC emissions.
 See section 7.3 for details.

-1.6.
-Part 70 Operating Permit Overview
+1.6 Part 70 Operating Permit Overview